Fear of Trump comeback stokes misgivings over Biden in Democratic Party

 The deadlines to get on the primary ballot in critical states such as Nevada, South Carolina and Georgia have already passed.
 The party’s first nominating contest is in New Hampshire on Jan 23.

-There was talk in early 2022 that maybe someone should replace Mr Biden, said Mr John Fortier, senior fellow at the American Enterprise Institute.
+There was talk in early 2022 that someone should perhaps replace Mr Biden, said Mr John Fortier, senior fellow at the American Enterprise Institute.
 But that ended after the Democratic Party performed well in the mid-term congressional elections.

 “Inflation had just shot up.
 (Petrol) prices were high.
 But over the summer and after the better-than-expected midterm results, Biden seemed strong within his party.
-Potential challengers such as Gavin Newsom stood down,” Mr Fortier said.
+Potential challengers such as (California Governor) Gavin Newsom stood down,” Mr Fortier said.

 “It is highly unlikely Biden will be replaced against his will.
 It is too late for a serious challenger to even get in the race, never mind win a significant share of delegates.
 But in an emergency, there is, of course, another way for Democrats to pick a new nominee.”